Skip to main content

 Within other services the location of the visit should be considered carefully, and where the ward environment or the care needs of patients would be likely to affect the visit, or create risks, arrangements should be made for the visit to take place away from the ward area.

-Within the mental health and learning disability ward areas, children, as with all visitors, will not be permitted within the bedroom areas and in some cases not onto the ward.
+Within the mental health wards and other wards and residential units areas, children, as with all visitors, will not be permitted within the bedroom areas and in some cases not onto the ward dependent on assessed risk.

-The multi-disciplinary team, based on all the available information, should determine the degree of supervision required for the visit.
+The multi-disciplinary team (MDT), based on all the available information, should determine the degree of supervision required for the visit.

-Where supervision of a child is deemed necessary because of protection or welfare concerns in relation to a patient, this should be provided either by a responsible relative or by social services children and families services.
-At no time should trust staff accept responsibility for supervising a visiting child.
+Where supervision of a child is deemed necessary because of protection or welfare concerns in relation to a patient, this is to be provided either by a responsible relative or carer or by social services children and families support services.
+At no time are trust colleagues to accept responsibility for supervising a visiting child

-Within the mental health and learning disability services an assessment and review regarding children visiting an individual should be carried out at each MDT review meeting, and visits will be subject to any restrictions under the trust policy for the care of service users who are identified as being a significant risk to themselves or others.
+Within the mental health and learning disability services an assessment and review regarding children visiting an individual should be carried out at each MDT review meeting or when required, and visits will be subject to any restrictions under the trusts’ supportive therapeutic observation policy.

 Decisions to refuse visits will only be taken exceptionally and should where-ever possible be made by the multi-disciplinary team.
 In exceptional circumstances, the nurse or clinician in charge of the ward may make this decision and should discuss this at the first available opportunity with the MDT.